yannisf/notes/crypto/certificates.md

 - Use the CA key created in the previous step to sign the CSR
 - Import the signed CSR in the keystore
 - Import this keystore in the browser's

+### Points to take into account when creating server side certificates

+* Select adequate key size.
+When creating RSA key, use at least 2048 bits.
+* Select a strong hashing algorithm.
+At least SHA256.
+* Use at most 2 years expiration for the certificate.
+* Use SAN and include there all valid DNS/IP.
+CN is not adequate.
+* ExtendedKeyUsage should note only Web server TLS